rks101/eglinux/README.md

 ## OS releases

-Q. What are the OS major and minor release numbers?
-And any code name associated with the release?
+Q. What are the major and minor release numbers of the OS, and is there a codename associated with the release?
 A. Check using `lsb_release -a`, `cat /etc/os-release`, and `distro-info -af`

 ```